Last Updated on February 16, 2021

-Once you hire new employees, it’s your duty to get them up to speed.
+Once you hire new telemarketing agents, it’s your duty to get them up to speed.

 First, make sure they have a good internet connection.
-Then, you need to provide employees with software to maximize call efficiency, track agent performance, organize data and call logs, etc. You’ll also need to provide employees with headsets, phones, and office supplies.
+Then, you need to provide them with software to maximize call efficiency, track agent performance, organize data and call logs, etc. You’ll also need to provide agents with headsets, phones, and office supplies.

-Once an employee has their office space configured, they need to be well trained before they start making sales calls.
+Once an agent has their office space configured, they need to be well trained before they start making sales calls.

 Consider creating training manuals and videos to provide to all new sales reps.
 Also, give them a handful of sample sales call recordings so they can familiarize themselves with your specific message.

-If you hire multiple people at once, you may consider sending a team member to train your new employees in-person.
+If you hire multiple people at once, you may consider sending a team member to train your new call center agents in-person.
 If you have the resources, this is an excellent way to get new representatives up to speed quickly.

 Before creating your new call center, make sure you budget for training and setting up your sales reps.
 It may not be cheap, but it can easily be worth the additional sales you’ll make.

-It’s also a way to educate new and existing employees.
+It’s also a way to educate new and existing call center agents.
 If they have any questions, they can look through the protocols before asking for additional help.